sindresorhus/term-img/readme.md

 # term-img

-> Display images in iTerm
+> Display images in terminals using the iTerm inline image protocol

 You probably want the higher-level [`terminal-image`](https://github.com/sindresorhus/terminal-image) package for displaying your images.